- In Q3 2019, employment in Peel’s labour market increased for the ninth consecutive quarter.

 Peel’s unemployment rate fell to 6.7 per cent, which was the lowest Q3 unemployment rate in fourteen years.

 Employment and Participation Rates

-The rates for both youth (15-24 years) and adults (25 years and over) increased in the period.
+The rates for both youth (15-24 years) and adults (25 years and over), increased relative to Q3 2018.

 Employment by Sector

 There continues to be short-term fluctuations in the distribution of employment in Peel’s labour market, along with a longer-term shift away from goods production to services.

 In Q3 2019, the increase in employment was solely the result of higher employment in the service sector, up 4.4 per cent.

 Employment in the goods producing sector fell (-3.7 per cent) mainly due to a decline in employment in the construction sector.

 Sectoral changes in Q3 2019 contributed to a further reduction in the share of employment in the goods producing sector (to 20 per cent) and an increase in that of the service sector (to 80 per cent) relative to shares a year earlier.